rebeccaf1918/Programming-for-Da-Project2/README.md

 - Create plots etc to analyse the created data set
 - Download and sort Irish data sets
 - Complete analysis on the Irish data
-- Make predicts and come to conclustions on the future and complete regression on the data
+- Make predicts and come to conclustions on the future and complete regression analysis on the data

 # References